xremap/xremap/README.md

 If you are using Fedora, xremap can be installed via this [Fedora Copr](https://copr.fedorainfracloud.org/coprs/blakegardner/xremap/) repository.

+#### Gentoo Linux

+If you are using Gentoo Linux, xremap can be installed via [::guru overlay](https://codeberg.org/gentoo/guru/src/branch/master/gui-apps/xremap).

 ## Usage

 If something isn't working take a look at the [troubleshooting section](doc/troubleshooting.md)